x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/view-public-folder-statistics.md

 ```

 > [!NOTE]
 > The value for the  _Identity_ parameter must include the path to the public folder.
 For example, if the public folder Marketing existed under the parent folder Business, you would provide the following value: `\Business\Marketing`

 For detailed syntax and parameter information, see [Get-PublicFolderStatistics](https://technet.microsoft.com/library/6b435b2e-749f-47fd-9a20-9a7edaed96fb.aspx).

-### Use the Shell to view statistics for public folder items
+### Use Exchange Online PowerShell to view statistics for public folder items

 You can view the following information about items within a public folder: